-Notes: AVE: Average Variance Extracted = (Summation of squared factor loading) / (summation of squared factor loading) + (summation of error variances); CR: Composite Reliability = (Square Root of AVE) (Fornell & Larcker (1981); p<0.01; F1<-->F2 = correlation coefficients between the factors.
+Note: AVE = Summation of squared factor loading/Summation of squared factor loading + Summation of error variances; CR = Square root of AVE (Fornell and Larcker, 1981); p < 0.01; F1 \Rightarrow F2 = Correlation coefficients between the factors.

-5. DISCUSSION
+DISCUSSION

-The findings, as extensively presented above, have been summarised and illustrated in Figure 4 entitled 'Budget Overrun Flowerpot' using the innovation concept which states that a researcher should not be limited by a format to display the outcome but innovate what works best for the study (Miles, Huberman and Saldana, 2014).
+The findings, as extensively presented above, have been summarised and illustrated in Figure 4 entitled "Budget Overrun Flowerpot" using the innovation concept which states that a researcher should not be limited by a format to display the outcome but innovate what works best for the study (Miles, Huberman and Saldana, 2014).
+This "Budget Overrun Flowerpot" stemmed heavily from the tested and validated hypothetical model developed for the study.

-Flgure 4.
-Budget Overrun Flowerpot in the construction of network projects
+Figure 4.
+"Budget Overrun Flowerpot" in the construction of network projects